 With gifted teachers excited to invest in your child and in your family, TCC Kids partners with parents in the enormous task to train them up in the way they should go.
 Ultimately, we desire for kids to grow in the wisdom and knowledge of God with a positive view of the local church and biblical community.

 How it works

-Register in the Children’s foyer to receive their security badge (and your corresponding security slip) before one of our children’s volunteers guides you to the right classroom.
+Register in the Children’s foyer to receive their security badge (and your corresponding security slip) before one of our volunteers guides you to the right classroom.

 When you’re ready to leave, return with your security slip to the TCC Kids Suite where you can pick your child up from the central area to the right of the check-in desk.

 Parents should take note of the “Snack of the Day” that will be displayed at the registration desk and check the ingredients list which is also displayed to confirm that one of the snacks is on their child’s approved list.

 If any snack displayed is NOT on their child’s approved list, then the parent is responsible to place a YELLOW ALLERGY ALERT sticker on the FRONT CENTER of their child’s clothing.

 Parents should write on the sticker “NO __” and list the item that is being served that day that their child is not allowed to have.
 The child will be served the alternative snack.